 Wreck and macro diving

-Most people do not seem to pay any attention to this but Brunei is located on Borneo, where some of the best diving spots in Southeast Asia are so and other pristine islands, is diving one of the best things to do in Brunei?
+Most people do not seem to pay any attention to this but Brunei is located in Borneo, where some of the best diving spots in Southeast Asia are, and other pristine islands like Manukan.
+So, is diving one of the best things to do in Brunei?
 The answer seems to be a rotund yes.
 Yet most people visiting Brunei seem to forget its underwater attractions.
 Wondering what to do in Brunei to get in the water?
 Diving seems like a pretty good excuse.

 Check out Oceanic Quest for more information about diving in Brunei.